Risk Factors Dashboard

 Union activity in the United States has seen a resurgence in recent years.
 Maximus has been the subject of union-initiated press reports and walk-outs, work disruptions and other actions designed to promote union membership.
 Non-unionized workers at several of our U.S. locations initiate organizing efforts from time to time to unionize.
 Even if unsuccessful, such organizing efforts could be disruptive to our business operations and can result in adverse publicity.

-Outside the United States, we currently operate outsourced programs with unionized employees in the U.K., and in the past we have operated programs with unionized employees in Canada.
+Outside the United States, we currently operate outsourced programs with unionized employees in the U.K. and Canada.
 We experienced opposition from unions in Canada, which objected to the outsourcing of government programs.
 Our unionized workers outside the United States could declare a strike or could bargain in a manner that could adversely affect our performance and financial results.

 General Risk Factors